NEW REHABILITATION POOL UNDER CONSTRUCTION AT SANCCOB PORT ELIZABETH

 The large number of oiled seabirds admitted in July 2019 reiterated that the new structure is very necessary.
 With more than half of the global population of African penguins facing threats such as oil spill events, disease and lack of fish, SANCCOB is pulling out all the stops to make sure it continues to provide a place of healing and rehabilitation with specialist veterinary care to save seabirds in distress.

-SANCCOB’s Build-A-Pool initiative target is R100,000.00 to supplement funding and is an opportunity for members of the public, corporates, trusts and foundations, and companies to donate and partner with us to complete the project.
+SANCCOB’s Build-A-Pool fundraising initiative was launched to supplement funding and is an opportunity for members of the public, corporates, trusts and foundations, and companies to donate and partner with us to complete the project.

 *A donor board will be erected at the new structure to publicly acknowledge donations of R10,000.00 and more.
 Contact Hedwich@sanccob.co.za to find out more.